 General and specialized training are required before engaging in SUNY Geneseo Chemistry laboratories.
-For students, substitution of training from other organizations or institutes is not accepted as formal training since operational guidelines, emergency procedures, and waste management protocols are unique to the college.
+For students, substitution of training from other organizations or institutions are not accepted as formal training since operational guidelines, emergency procedures, and waste management protocols are unique to the college.

 This page is only a guideline to determine the types of training you are required to complete.
-Whether you are a research student enrolled in CHEM 199/299/399 or 393 honors, a Directed Study student, or a LI/TA, speak to your lead professor for more information about specific training which may be required for your laboratory experience.
-Most training courses are required annually, but there are some trainings which are required per course every semester for each laboratory you access.
+Whether you are a research student enrolled in CHEM 199/299/399 or 393 honors, a Directed Study student, or a LA, speak to your lead professor for more information about specific training which may be required for your laboratory experience.
+Most training courses are required annually, but some training are required for each course every semester for each laboratory you access.